 Better knowledge of when to start and stop the irrigation will help protect the most important resource – WATER.
 Run your irrigation system when the plants ask for food to avoid fertilizer leaching and to save energy without sacrificing quality and yield.

-Pessl Instruments offers a wide range of hardware and software solutions for efficient and cost effective soil moisture and irrigation management.
-Hardware devices monitor the soil (moisture, temperature, salinity, presence of nutrients), the plant (dendrometric variations…), and the atmosphere (all meteorological variables, from which you can estimate the evapotranspiration), and also the irrigation system (flow, water level, pressure, pH and electrical conductivity of fertilizer…).
+Pessl Instruments offers a wide range of hardware and software solutions for efficient and cost-effective soil moisture and irrigation management.
+Hardware devices monitor the soil (moisture, temperature, salinity, presence of nutrients), the plant (dendrometric variations…), the atmosphere (all meteorological variables, from which you can estimate the evapotranspiration), and also the irrigation system (flow, water level, pressure, pH and electrical conductivity of fertilizer…).

 The measured values can be combined with site-specific weather forecasts and are accessible in near real-time on the FieldClimate platform.
-The weather forecast is updated on an hourly basis, available for a 3 to 7-day window and includes a number of variables – quantity and probability of precipitation, temperature, wind speed/direction, leaf wetness, relative humidity, and evapotranspiration.
+The weather forecast is updated on an hourly basis, available for a 3 to the 7-day window and includes a number of variables – quantity and probability of precipitation, temperature, wind speed/direction, leaf wetness, relative humidity, and evapotranspiration.
 This enables the user to implement the best soil moisture-irrigation strategy for the fields.
-For example, understanding soil moisture values in a dynamic root zone allows the definition of a crop and soil specific growth season template, while near real-time field measurements, combined with forecasted evapotranspiration; provide an insight into future water use.
+For example, understanding soil moisture values in a dynamic root zone allows the definition of a crop and soil-specific growth season template, while near-real-time field measurements, combined with forecasted evapotranspiration; provide an insight into future water use.